 The Orchestra’s ties with Riccardo Muti made it a perfect match for the Italian Opera Academy for young conductors and répétiteurs, that the Maestro started in 2015: the first year the Cherubini tackled Falstaff, in the following years the attention was focused on Traviata, Aida, and Macbeth.

-At the Ravenna Festival, the Orchestra’s summer residence, the Cherubini regularly stars as the protagonist of new productions, concerts, and also the “Roads of Friendship” project, which has taken it to a number of destinations such as Nairobi, Redipuglia, Tokyo, Tehran, Kiev since 2010.
-In 2019, the concert, once again conducted by Riccardo Muti, was staged in Athens.
+At the Ravenna Festival, the Orchestra’s summer residence, the Cherubini regularly stars as the protagonist of new productions, concerts, and also the “Roads of Friendship” project, which has taken it to a number of destinations such as Nairobi, Redipuglia, Tokyo, Tehran, Kiev, Athens, Paestum and, in 2021, the concert once again conducted by Riccardo Muti, was staged in Erevan.

-The management of the Orchestra is entrusted to the Cherubini Foundation, jointly established by the municipalities of Piacenza and Ravenna, the Toscanini Foundation and Ravenna Manifestazioni Foundation.
+The management of the Orchestra is entrusted to the Cherubini Foundation, jointly established by the municipalities of Piacenza and Ravenna and Ravenna Manifestazioni Foundation.
 The Orchestra’s activity is supported by the Ministry for Arts and Culture.